 Many children lost touch with their families, communities, culture and traditional language.
 This caused lasting negative issues with mental, spiritual, emotional and physical health and well-being.
 Survivors and their families are still feeling the effects of the Sixties Scoop today.

-Survivors, their families and community members are invited to be part of this process so we can gain a deeper understanding of how the Sixties Scoop affected people’s lives.
+Survivors, their families and community members were invited to be part of this process so we could gain a deeper understanding of how the Sixties Scoop affected people’s lives.

-Sessions begin with cultural ceremony, smudge and prayers, followed by opening remarks and a short presentation.
-Attendees will then be invited to participate in sharing circles.
+Sessions began with cultural ceremony, smudge and prayers, followed by opening remarks and a short presentation.
+Attendees were then invited to participate in sharing circles.

-Sharing circles will be led by a facilitator to encourage meaningful and respectful conversation around 4 questions:
+Sharing circles were led by a facilitator to encourage meaningful and respectful conversation around 4 questions:

 - How has being a Sixties Scoop survivor impacted you or loved ones?